-While natural areas have a high proportion of plantable space, this land use type makes up a relatively small area in Burlington (Fig. 5).
-Most of the land is agricultural.
+While vacant and park properties have a high proportion of plantable space, this land use type makes up a relatively small area in Lily Lake (Fig. 5).
+Most of the land is agricultural followed by residential.

 Figure 5: Acres of land cover types across land uses.